Why This Work Matters

 Importantly, these variations cannot be explained away by factors such as age, income, educational level, and health insurance status.
 Evidence points to implicit bias and racism, not race, as key causes of disparities in maternity care and maternal outcomes for Black mothers/birthing people.
 For example, a Black mother/birthing person with a college education is still twice as likely to die than a white counterpart with a high school education.
 Implicit biases and racism are known to exist both at the level of the health care system and at the individual provider level.

-Through its investments in birth equity, CHCF aims to improve maternity care and maternal outcomes by, with, and for Black mothers/birthing people in California.
-We have chosen to focus on mothers/birthing people because they are often an overlooked population, forgotten once the baby is born, that is critical to our families and to our society as a whole.
+Through our investments in birth equity, CHCF aims to improve maternity care and maternal outcomes by, with, and for Black mothers / birthing people in California.
+We have chosen to focus on mothers / birthing people because they are an often-overlooked population, forgotten once the baby is born, and are critical members of our families and our society.

-In approaching this work that aims to address longstanding inequities, we know the road will be challenging and that CHCF, as a funder, will not always get it right the first time.
-We are committed to listening, to approaching the work with cultural humility (PDF), and to partnering with those most impacted by the inequities to find spreadable, scalable approaches for improvement in the health care system in California.
+In approaching this work that aims to address longstanding inequities, we know the road will be challenging and that CHCF, as a funder, will not always get it right.
+We are committed to listening, to approaching the work with cultural humility (PDF), and to partnering with those most impacted by the inequities to find spreadable, scalable approaches for improvement in the California’s health care system.
+We work in deep collaboration with our grantee partners and have established a CHCF Birth Equity Advisory Group composed of leaders in the field from whom we seek periodic input regarding the portfolio’s direction.

-A summary of CHCF’s current portfolio of birth equity projects can be found below.
+A summary of CHCF’s portfolio of birth equity projects can be found below.

-- A research team at UCSF is developing patient-reported experience measures to solicit feedback (via a survey) specifically from Black mothers/birthing people about their hospital care experiences, with the goal of informing quality-improvement efforts in the hospital.
+- A research team led by Karen A. Scott, MD, MPH, at UCSF is leading the SACRED Birth Study to develop patient-reported experience measures to solicit feedback (via a survey) specifically from Black mothers/birthing people about their hospital care experiences, with the goal of informing quality-improvement efforts in the hospital.
 (In process)

 - The CHCF Almanac report Maternity Care in California describes the state of maternity care in California, including available statewide data that highlights disparities in maternity care and maternal outcomes.
 (November 2019)